HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: HeadCraft

 \subsection{Generative model}

 The described registration procedure allows us to relax the problem of 3D head geometry generation into a problem of generation of 2D UV displacement maps, which allows us to apply a 2D generative model.
 We have selected StyleGAN2 for that purpose due to its capability of generalizing over relatively small datasets of images~\cite{stylegan2-ada,diffaugment,amazing_stylegan_repo} while maintaining close-to-SoTA image generation capabilities~\cite{stylegan2}.
-The model consists of a mapping network and a generator network, which we will refer to as $f(z)$ together, where $z \in \mathcal{Z} \subset \mathbb{R}^\textrm{D}$ is a latent code sampled from a standard normal distribution during training.
-The generator produces a UV offset map $U = f(z)$, which we can apply to an arbitrary (anyhow densely subdivided) FLAME template $F = (V, \mathcal{F}, \mathcal{U}_\mathcal{F})$ by querying the map $U$ with its texture coordinates $\mathcal{U}_\mathcal{F}$ to obtain the respective vertex displacements.
-We later demonstrate visually that the generated displacements could be applied to an arbitrary FLAME template.
+The model consists of a mapping network and a generator network, which we will refer to as $f(z)$ together, where $z \in \mathcal{Z} \subset \mathbb{R}^\textrm{D}$ is a latent code sampled from a standard normal distribution during training (with truncation trick~\cite{truncation_trick} at the inference time).
+The generator produces a UV displacement map $U = f(z)$, which we can apply to an arbitrary (anyhow densely subdivided) FLAME template $F = (V, \mathcal{F}, \mathcal{U}_\mathcal{F})$ by querying the map $U$ with its texture coordinates $\mathcal{U}_\mathcal{F}$ to obtain the respective vertex displacements.
+The final mesh $M = (V + D(U), \mathcal{F}, \mathcal{U}_\mathcal{F})$ is different from the subdivided FLAME only in terms of the vertex locations.
+We later demonstrate visually that the generated displacements could be applied to an arbitrary template.

+\mypara{UV layout.} Importantly, we modify the UV embedding of the FLAME template mesh into a 2D plane (see the Supplementary for the illustration).
+Doing so results in a more favorable layout for the 2D generative model with a limited receptive field.
+As we demonstrate further, the large distance in the UV space of the head's back left and right parts leads to inconsistent generations.
+The new layout allows us to stack the left- and right-hand sides into a single-channel displacement map with better seam alignment.

 \mypara{Post-processing.} Since the UV map $U$ is generated in the UV layout that contains a seam, we expect StyleGAN to resolve it in general, i.e. produce similar displacements in the face and scalp region near the same seam vertex.
 Still, there is no dedicated supervision during StyleGAN training that ensures that it always happens and that the border is preserved pixel-perfect.
-Because of that, before querying the UV map $U$, we ensure the smoothness of the seam by equalizing the displacements at its borders and blending the displacements in the small vicinity inside and outside of it.
-The sampling errors near the seam are fixed by filling in all the empty space in the map with the displacements copied from the nearest neighbor pixels in the valid regions.
+Because of that, we apply Laplacian smoothing~\cite{vollmer1999improved} to the mesh $M$ in the $K$-vertex vicinity of the seam.
+Additional smoothness of the face region is achieved by applying Laplacian smoothing to the facial skin, neck, scalp, eyeballs, and inner mouth region with different strength to the subdivided FLAME template in advance, before adding the displacements.
+Technical details are provided in the Supplementary Material.